GoliBhai/skills-github-pages/_posts/2025-02-26-neuralnetworks.md

 ---
-title: "Neural Networks"
+title: "Neural Networks:this is what i wanted to explain.
+NN is a model use din deep learning "
 date: 2025-02-26
-this is what i wanted to explain.
-NN is a model use din deep learning
 ---